 Tenure-Track Assistant/Associate Professor

-Candidates should have a PhD or MD/PhD degree, a minimum of two years of postdoctoral studies, and a strong publication record.
-The ideal candidate will complement current areas of expertise of the existing Pharmacology and Physiology faculty in the area of pain research.
+The ideal candidate will complement current areas of expertise of the existing Pharmacology and Physiology faculty in the area of metabolism, broadly defined as the cellular or physiologic processes regulating energy consumption and utilization, and diseases associated with disruptions in these processes including but not limited to obesity and type 2 diabetes.
+Candidates with research programs focused on inflammation, metabolomics, muscle or adipocyte biology, or gastrointestinal physiology are encouraged to apply.
+While the position sits in the Department of Pharmacology and Physiology, candidates involved in related discipline, such as drug discovery, structural biology and chemical biology are also encouraged to apply.
 Candidates for employment as Assistant Professor will be expected to develop an innovative, extramurally funded research program, participate in the educational mission of the Department, and engage in University service.
 Applicants for employment at the level of Associate Professor will be expected to have current external (NIH) funding.

 Saint Louis University is an equal opportunity/affirmative action employer.
 All qualified candidates will receive consideration for the position applied for without regard to race, color, religion, sex, age, national origin, disability, marital status, sexual orientation, military/veteran status, gender identity, or other non-merit factors.
 We welcome and encourage applications from minorities, women, protected veterans, and individuals with disabilities (including disabled veterans).
 If accommodations are needed for completing the application and/or with the interviewing process, please contact Human Resources at 314-977-5847.